StellarSand/privacy-settings/Privacy Settings/Reddit.md

 ## Profile
-Remove all optional info like About etc and don't use your own picture as Avatar or Banner images or completely remove them.
+Remove all optional info like `About` etc. Don't use your own picture as Avatar or Banner images or completely remove them.

+#### Advanced
+- Active in communities visibility: Off